dymasius12/Cadabra_Ecommerce/README.md

+# Python MH6802 Fintech Ecosystem & Innovation
+This project is about making an ecommerce web that has all the ecommerce features
+1. Login
+2. Registration
+3. Cart
+4. Payment
+5. Product display

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).